-You should work on killing bosses in:
+When you need to start considering gaining Faction, you should work on killing bosses in:

-- -Killing random opposing mobs at temples located in Shadowlands (Redeemed and Unredeemed)
+- Killing random opposing mobs at temples located in Shadowlands (Redeemed and Unredeemed)

--Spawning opposite faction bosses inside opposing temples located in Shadowlands
+- Spawning opposite faction bosses inside opposing temples located in Shadowlands

--Opposing Faction missions pulled from the Gardens located in Shadowlands
+- Opposing Faction missions pulled from the Gardens located in Shadowlands

--Random missions with opposing faction in Shadowlands
+- Random missions with opposing faction in Shadowlands

--New Inferno missions in Shadowlands
+- New Inferno missions in Shadowlands

 The most fundamental effect of your faction standing is that when your faction becomes "wanted" by an opposing faction, they will attack you on sight when within your level range.
 This will eventually make it impossible for you to freely travel through temples and towns controlled by the opposing faction the Shadowlands.